-My blog/website – is a place for locals, fellow wine lovers, foodies and travelers to learn about wine, food and travels I’ve enjoyed around the world.
+This site is for fellow wine lovers, foodies and travelers who want to read about what I’ve discovered locally and around the world.

 How long has it been since you visited the Oregon Wine Region?
 I’ve been to Portland but never south to visit wineries, so it was high time to visit!
 So I consider myself lucky to have been invited to celebrate a good friends birthday in the Willamette Valley Wine Region south of Portland, Oregon.

 The next day we got up early, and drove 1 hour south of Portland to the Willamette Valley.

 Instead of seeking out a hotel or camping, try this family, couple friendly resort smack in the middle of wine country.
 The Vintages Trailer Resort – was a nice upgrade from camping, it was casual and relaxed and you have the choice of vintage holiday trailers that have been updated inside for max comfort.
 Included were cruiser bikes, a bbq and an outdoor “deck”.
 As well, there are shared showers, a pool and hot tub and general store.

 And just 20 minutes by bike along a path from this resort is Dayton, a very small town with a few restaurants, its quaint.
 But here are some of the wineries we visited within 5 -15 minutes away by car from the resort…